What is Desogen?

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not take Desogen if you smoke and are over 35 years old.

 Before taking this medicine

 Taking Desogen can increase your risk of blood clots, stroke, or heart attack.
 You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
 Your risk of stroke or blood clot is highest during your first year of taking birth control pills.
-Your risk is also high when you restart Desogen after not taking it for 4 weeks or longer.
+Your risk is also high when you restart birth control pills after not taking them for 4 weeks or longer.

-Do not use if you are pregnant.
-Stop taking Desogen and tell your doctor if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking Desogen.
+Do not use Desogen if you are pregnant.
+Stop using this medicine and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking birth control pills.

 You should not take Desogen if you have: